 I'm also very lucky to have a fishmonger up the road who answers all my questions and does a lot of the prep work for me.
 When I was planning this easy seafood stew all these thoughts ran through my head about cleaning mussels and opening fresh scallops!

 No need to worry!
 It was all done for me!

 This seafood stew doesn't pretend to be anything complicated.
 It's certainly not a Bouillabaisse or even a kakavia.

 It's simple, quick and delicious!
 It took me all of 45 minutes from start to finish.

 It utilises canned tomatoes, a little white wine, some saffron and a little heat from some fresh chillies.
 The only changes I made to the recipe was to saute some fennel along with the onion and add a splash of ouzo.
 Being the "aniseed addict" that I am I loved the flavour these two extra elements brought to the dish.
 If you find it doesn't suit your palate give it a miss.

 And don't forget the bread when serving this seafood stew!
 You're going to need it when mopping up that beautiful sauce!

-- 400 ml of fish stock (fresh is best but if buying a prepackaged one check to see how many additives there are!)
+- 400 ml fish stock, fresh is best but if buying a prepackaged one check to see how many additives there are!

 - Add the crushed tomatoes, tomato paste and fish stock and bring to the boil.
 Lower the heat to medium and allow the mixture to simmer and thicken-for approx. 30 mins